ibm-cloud-docs/ContinuousDelivery/devsecops-pipelines-add-steps.md

 exit $exit_code
 ```

-The unit-test compliance control will be determined by the exit code of the stage script itself.
+The unit-test compliance control is determined by the exit code of the stage script itself.
 If your tests pass, exit with 0, if not, return a non-zero exit code at the end.

-Saving results
+#### Saving results

-Your tests probably generate some report artifacts, like a test results JSON or XML.
+Your tests might generate some report artifacts, such as a test results JSON or XML.
 To attach those to the created compliance evidence as evidence artifacts, use the save_result pipelinectl interface in this stage.

 ```